 “Premises liability” is the legal term for injury cases that involve someone getting hurt because of a dangerous condition on someone’s property.
 Common examples of premises liability cases include slip and fall cases as well as trip and fall cases.
-Premises liability law can be very complicated.
+Austin premises liability law can be very complicated.
 The purpose of this page is to help personal injury victims who have been injured because of a dangerous condition on somebody’s property understand their rights.

 Whether someone will be held accountable in a personal injury case involving premises liability depends on several factors.
-The first factor is whether the person alleged to have caused the injury “possessed” the property at issue.
+The first factor is whether the person alleged to have caused the injury “possessed” the Austin property at issue.
 The second factor is what the injured person was doing on the property when the injury occurred.
 The third is whether the condition complained of was “unreasonably” dangerous.

 For purposes of premises liability law, a person can possess property when they own, occupy, or control the property.
 The main element that must usually be present for a person to be responsible for an injury on their property is control.
 Common examples of people who control property for purposes of premises liability claims include property owners, tenants, general contractors, and property management companies.
 However, whether someone possesses a property depends on the facts of the specific case.